dmast3r/advent-of-code-rust/2025/learnings/day04.md

 })
 ```

 **Why it failed**: Rust iterators are lazy. `flat_map` creates a struct (a factory) and returns it.
 It doesn't run the loop immediately.
-By the time I actually call `.sum()` or `.collect()` later, the stack frame where i existed is gone.
+By the time I actually call `.sum()` or `.collect()` later, the stack frame where `i` existed is gone.
 The inner iterator would be pointing to dead memory.

 2. The Solution: The move Keyword
-To fix the dead reference, I need the inner closure to own its own copy of i.
+To fix the dead reference, I need the inner closure to own its own copy of `i`.

 **The Fix**